General RES Admissions Questions:

 - Address: 170-6371 Crescent Road, Vancouver BC V6T 1Z2, Canada

 No, we do not require applicants to send us their GRE scores.
-However, if you have taken the GRE already and you feel the score will help your application, please include it in your application.
-GRE scores are sent electronically to UBC Graduate and Postdoctoral Studies (G+PS).
+However, if you have taken the GRE already and you feel the score will help your application, please include it in your application. *GRE scores may be sent electronically to UBC Graduate and Postdoctoral Studies (G+PS) at firstname.lastname@example.org.
 The UBC institution code is 0965.
 The RES department code is 0110.

 The GMAT is not required.